open-xchange/appsuite-middleware/documentation/components/calendar/implementation_details.md

 As stated above, within *group-scheduled* events with multiple attendees, a calendar user can have certain roles - i.e. the user is *organizer* of the event, or he is an *attendee*.
 For events that are located in personal calendar folders (*shared* or *private*), these are actually the only possibilities.
 In *public* calendar folders, the user might also be neither organizer, nor attendee.

-Considering the role, a user that is attendee or organizer of a group-scheduled event is able to read event data.
+Considering the role, a user that is attendee or organizer of a group-scheduled event is always able to read event data.
 Also, an attendee is always allowed to modify his own attendee property (especially his participation status), as well as he has control over his own alarms.
 Additionally, he may still delete himself from the attendee list.
 However, whenever event data should be manipulated in way beyond the allowed attendee changes (see above), the calendar user needs to be the organizer of the event.
+Note that the *role* is always interpreted for the actual calendar user based on the folder that represents the current view on an event, which means that this calendar user may be different from the current session user in case of a *shared* calendar folder, while the calendar user equals the current session user in *private* folders.
+So, when interacting with an event under the perspective of a *shared* folder, the current user always acts on behalf of the folder owner - even if he also attends or is the organizer of the event.

-The access rights that are implicitly given by the user's role in an event are always valid, even if the event is statically located in a (public) calendar folder that is not visible for the user.
+The access rights that are implicitly given by the user's role in an event are always valid, even if the event is statically located in a (*public*) calendar folder that is not visible for the user.
 For example, the API allows to create an event in a *public* calendar folder and invite attendees that do not have access to this folder.
 Interaction with such events would still be possible (e.g. by using the corresponding links from the invitation mail, by looking up the events via search, or by querying virtual event collections for the user ("all my events").
 Note that the *role* is always interpreted for the actual calendar user based on the folder that represents the current view on an event, which means that this calendar user may be different from the current session user in case of a *shared* calendar folder, while the calendar user equals the current session user in *private* and *public* folders.
 See chapter "Relation of Organizer / Principal / Folder-Owner / Creator" for further details.

+In contrast to personal calendar folders, *public* folders are not associated with a dedicated calendar owner.
+So, whenever a new event is created within a *public* folder, the creator automatically becomes the *organizer* of this event.
+Each consecutive modification of the event data by other users beyond the allowed attendee changes is then implicitly performed on behalf of the organizer.
+That means that all other users can edit events in *public* folders by implicitly impersonating as *organizer* of the event, given that the underlying folder access rights are sufficient.
+However, it is not possible to act on behalf of another attendee in *public* folders, so that the current session user is always interacting with his "own" attendee property here, i.e. he cannot change the participation status of another attendee.

 ## Folder Permissions